digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/observe/observability-troubleshooting-overview.rst

      -   ``Global, potentially non-unique, identifier for a legal entity on the Canton ledger.`` [8]_

 The goal of the observability configuration is to make it easier to navigate through the provenance of any state or event in the wider system.
-Any or all of these identifiers can be used to correlate a combination of logs, metrics, state.
-Three of these in particular are intended to be set to corresponding business identifiers derived from your specific business domain — application-id, workflow-id, and command-id.
+Any or all of these identifiers can be used to correlate a combination of logs, metrics, and state.
+Three of these in particular are intended to be set to corresponding business identifiers derived from your specific business domain: application-id, workflow-id, and command-id.

 Navigation is enabled by the use of structured logs from as many components as possible [9]_.
 It is recommended that your custom components likewise emit structured logs for more accurate consumption by OpenTelemetery.

 Direct Ledger inspection using correlation identifiers
 ------------------------------------------------------

 Starting from ``$ make stop clean-all && make build start``, we proceed with initiating the example application app-user onboarding:

 .. code-block::